-Learn how to identify, harvest, prepare, and use medicinal plants.
+Learn how to identify, harvest, prepare, and use plants for healing in this medicinal herbs course

-Then, this wildcrafting and medicine making, herbalist class is for you!
-This class will empower you to identify and utilize plants—both wild and cultivated—for healing and vitality.
+If so, this wildcrafting and herbal medicine making course is for you!
+You’ll feel empowered to identify and utilize plants—both wild and cultivated—for healing and vitality.

-Join our inspired and experienced team of herbalists, artisans, and ethnobotanists for this four day intensive.
+Join our inspired and experienced team of herbalists, artisans, and ethnobotanists for this four day intensive medicinal herbs course.
 You’ll leave with a basket full of homemade medicines (made by you!).
 Plus, you’ll gain the knowledge of how to make more—from plants growing all around you.

 What our students say

-What to expect in this wildcrafting class and herbalist class:
+What to expect in this wildcrafting and medicinal herbs course:

 Starting with a wild plants walk, we’ll learn traditional uses of medicinal herbs, and how to make decoctions, infusions, herbal honeys, cordials, tinctures, oxymels, salves, and more.